Building Engineering

-The Canterbury earthquake series, Cook Strait and Kaikoura earthquakes have heightened everyone’s awareness of the seismic behaviour of the buildings in which they live and work.
+The Canterbury earthquake series and Cook Strait and Kaikoura earthquakes have heightened everyone’s awareness of the seismic resistance of the buildings in which they live and work.

 This is particularly the case for critical facilities’ operators (including district health boards, lifeline utilities and central and local government agencies) that have obligations under the Civil Defence Emergency Management Act to continue to function and deliver key emergency activities.